English Teaching Job In China, Guangzhou

 I was taken aback, wondering where all this irreverence came from.

-I figured he is probably here fooling around with other girls, putting on a new persona, and having the best time in China.
-It would be a good thing to write about if I was him.
+I figured he is probably here fooling around with other Chinese girls, putting on a new persona, and having the best time in China.
+It would be a good thing to write about if I were him.

 Then he said, “I probably should not talk bad about my wife.”